shuyangsun/cpp_notes/README.md

 bool same = new_york_city == new_york_state; // true (NOT GOOD!)
 ```

+* Bit-wise operations for plain **enum**s does not need explicit casting, since they are implicitly converted to their underlying types.

 #### 8.4.3 Unnamed enums
 * A plain **enum** can be unnamed, we use that when all we need is a set of integer constants, rather than a type to use for variables.